Skip to main content

 In deciding what to finance, banks shape our future.
 The infrastructure they fund will exist for years to come: a new oil rig, a wind farm or a coal mine will provide our power for the next 20 to 30 years.
 Banks therefore have the power to lock us into a fossil fuel dependent future, or turn us towards a green transition.

+Such fossil fuel projects directly harm these communities, through pollution or displacement.
 For example, banks including HSBC, Barclays and Santander have supported the expansion of the Cerrejón coal mine in Colombia.
 The project has wiped multiple Indigenous communities off the map, and those living in the area are facing serious droughts fuelled by the mine’s enormous water extraction.

 Which banks are financing fossil fuels?

 Unfortunately, almost all UK high street banks are financing fossil fuels.
-Since the Paris Agreement in 2015 – where the world first agreed to limit global warming to below 2 degrees – the most UK banks have provided billions in funding to fossil fuels.
+Since the Paris Agreement in 2015 – where the world first agreed to limit global warming to below 2 degrees – most UK banks have provided billions in funding to fossil fuels.

 How much some banks are funding fossil fuels

-Position Bank Finance for fossil fuel
+Position Bank Total fossil fuel finance

 (US$, billions, rounded up)

-1 JP Morgan Chase $117 bn $382 bn
+1 JP Morgan Chase $192 bn Increased

 For years, fossil fuel financing has been so much the norm that unless banks have a robust policy on it, they may well be financing the industry.
 Unfortunately, only a handful of banks have fully committed to ensure that your money won’t go to oil, gas or coil.